tradex-app/TradeX-Chart-Vue-JS/README.md

-# TradeX Chart Vue2 Demo
+# TradeX Chart Vue Demo

 This demo will show you how easy it is to use TradeX Chart with Vue 3.
 It would be straight forward to build out a Vue wrapper component.